Four4Two/fury-mainnet/README.md

 ## Conclusion

-See you all at launch! ["Join the discord!"](https://discord.com/invite/kQzh3Uv)
+See you all at launch!
+[Join the discord!](https://discord.com/invite/kQzh3Uv)

 ---
 *Disclaimer: This content is provided for informational purposes only,